blio-only/deno/README.md

 [![Build Status](https://github.com/denoland/deno/workflows/ci/badge.svg?branch=master&event=push)](https://github.com/denoland/deno/actions)

 Deno aims to provide a productive and secure scripting environment for the modern programmer.
-It is built on top of V8, Rust, and TypeScript.
+It is built on top of V8, Rust, TypeScript and uses Tokio (an event loop).

 Please read the [introduction](https://deno.land/manual#introduction) for more specifics.